Bruce Foxton: Later career

+In January 2025, From The Jam announced that that due to ongoing health issues the final dates of the forthcoming Setting Sons tour would be Foxton's last performances with the group.

 Personal life

 In early 2009, Foxton's wife of 25 years Pat, who had worked in public relations for United Artists and CBS, died of breast cancer.

-Bruce is now married to Kate Foxton (nee Farrow).
+Bruce is now married to Kate Foxton (née Farrow).